robseb/rsyocto/README.md

 # Author
 * **Robin Sebastian**

 *rsYocto* a project, that I have fully developed on my own.
-I is a academic project.
+It is a academic project.
 Today I'm a Master Student of electronic engineering with the major embedded systems.
 I ‘m looking for an interesting job offer to share and deepen my shown skills starting summer 2020.